-Toggle the values of variables controlling optional shell behavior.
+Toggle the values of settings controlling optional shell behavior.
+The settings can be either those listed below, or, if the $-\mathbf{0}$ option is used, those available with the $-\mathbf{0}$ option to the set builtin command.
 With no options, or with the $-\mathbf{p}$ option, a list of all settable options is displayed, with an indication of whether or not each is set.
 The $-\mathbf{p}$ option causes output to be displayed in a form that may be reused as input.
 Other options have the following meanings:

-- -s Enable (set) each optname. - -u Disable (unset) each optname. - -q Suppresses normal output (quiet mode); the return status indicates whether the optname is set or unset.
-If multiple optname arguments are given with -q, the return status is zero if all optnames are enabled; non-zero otherwise. - -o Restricts the values of optname to be those defined for the -o option to the set builtin.
+- -s Enable (set) each optname.

+- -u Disable (unset) each optname.

+- -q Suppresses normal output (quiet mode); the return status indicates whether the optname is set or unset.
+If multiple optname arguments are given with -q, the return status is zero if all optnames are enabled; non-zero otherwise.

+-o Restricts the values of optname to be those defined for the -o option to the set builtin.

-If either -s or -u is used with no optname arguments, the display is limited to those options which are set or unset, respectively.
+If either -s or -u is used with no optname arguments, shopt shows only those options which are set or unset, respectively.
 Unless otherwise noted, the shopt options are disabled (unset) by default.